How to Apply for SSDI in Pennsylvania: Offices, Timelines, and Tips

 How to Apply for SSDI in Pennsylvania: Offices, Timelines, and Tips?

-TL;DR: Pennsylvania residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Pennsylvania.
+Pennsylvania residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Pennsylvania.
 Your claim is processed by the Pennsylvania Disability Determination Services (DDS) in Harrisburg.
 Average initial processing time is 4 to 6 months.
+Pennsylvania has high application volume in both the Philadelphia and Pittsburgh metro areas.

 How the Pennsylvania DDS Processes Your Claim?

-What is the process for pennsylvania appeals process?
+What is the appeals process for SSDI claims in Pennsylvania?

 How ClaimPath Helps Pennsylvania Applicants?